isomerpages/moe-acsbarkerroad/_secondary-1-registration-2026/1:1 Learning.md

 **Hardware**

-Since 2016, students in the school have been using [chromebooks](https://www.google.com/chromebook/) for 1:1 Learning.
-From 2021, the school has been leveraging the MOE Personalised Digital Learning Programme (PDLP) to facilitate the chromebook personal learning device (PLD) procurement process.
-For the 2026 Secondary 1 cohort, the school has evaluated the given options from a panel of awarded suppliers established by MOE and chosen the **Acer Chromebook Spin R857TN**.
-The specifications of the chromebook are as follows:
+Since 2016, students in the school have been using [Chromebooks](https://www.google.com/chromebook/) as their Personal Learning Device (PLD) for [1:1 Learning](https://www.acsbr.moe.edu.sg/education/academic/1-to-1-learning/).
+From 2021, the school has been leveraging MOE's Personalised Digital Learning Programme (PDLP) to facilitate the PLD procurement process.
+The PLD will be used with the Singapore Student Learning Space (SLS) and other educational technology to personalise and enhance students' learning.
+For the 2026 Secondary 1 cohort, the school has chosen the **Acer Chromebook Spin R857TN** from MOE's panel of awarded suppliers.
+The specifications of the Chromebook are as follows:

 Acer Chromebook Spin R857TN
 * Intel Processor N250